evernym/sovrin-environments/vagrant/training/vb-multi-vm/TestSovrinClusterSetup.md

 # Setting Up a Test Sovrin Network in VMs
 This document will guide you in configuring a private network of Sovrin Validator nodes for testing and learning about Sovrin.
 Additional servers acting as Sovrin Agents can also be provisioned on an ad-hoc basis, using this framework.
 Using this guide, VirtualBox VMs will be used as the basis for creating a four-Validator network appropriate for completing the [*Getting Started Guide*](https://github.com/sovrin-foundation/sovrin-client/blob/master/getting-started.md) and for other purposes.
-Future editions of this guide will include the ability to provision the Validator and Agent nodes in AWS and other environments.

 ### Assumptions
 These instructions assume that you have an Internet connection, and are using a computer with ample memory, CPU cores, and storage available.
 A MacBook Pro was used while writing this, but it should be easily adapted to other capable computers.